Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Methodology

 \subsubsection{Model Training}

-The objective of training ZS-SKA is to minimize the distance between each instance embedding $h_{i}\oplus h_{p}$ and the prototype $c_{i}$ embedding representing each relation.
-Instead of using a softmax layer to classify seen relations and unseen relations, we adopt prototypical networks to compute a prototype for each relation after BERT-CNN encoder.
+~ The objective of training ZS-SKA is to minimize the distance between each instance embedding $h_{i}\oplus h_{p}$ and the prototype $c_{i}$ embedding representing each learned relation (different colors in prototypes representation in Figure~\ref{fig:framework}).
+Instead of using a softmax layer to classify seen relations and unseen relations, we adopt prototypical networks to compute a prototype for each relation after the BERT-CNN encoder.
 Each prototype is the average instance embeddings belonging to one relation:

 where $c_{i}$ represents the prototype for each relation, $f_{\phi }$ is the BERT-CNN encoder, $h_{i}$ is the representation for each original or augmented sentence and $p_{i}$ is denotes the prompt embeddings introduced in Sec.~\ref{sec:prompts}.
 The probabilities of the relations in $R_{s}$ and $R_{u}$ for a query instance $x$ is calculated as: